Marked by Thomas Ker

 The elliptical basin is raised from sheet and has a flared rim and a semicircle cut out of one of the long sides.
 The rim is strengthened on the underside with a half-round wire.
 The raised body of the elliptical ewer rests on a stepped food.
 The triangular spout has a baluster drop.
 A reeded wire lines the rim of the ewer.
-The domed cover is attached by the scolled thumbpiece, which is joined to the hinge on the handle. the ear-shaped handle is cast in two pieces and ahs a baluster drop at the top.
+The domed cover is attached by the scrolled thumbpiece, which is joined to the hinge on the handle.
+The ear-shaped handle is cast in two pieces and has a baluster drop at the top.
 The body has been rehammered, particularly at the base, and highly polished.

 ARMORIALS: engraved on each, the arms and motto of Hamilton quartering Melrose for Thomas sixth Earl of Haddington.

 On underside, maker's mark TK (Jackson, p.545); castle; assay mark Pfor James Penman; date letter y

 1702/1703, probably made for Thomas Hamilton, 6th Earl of Haddington (b.
 1680 - d.
 1735); by descent within the family [see note 1].
 October 19, 1961, anonymous sale ("property of a nobleman"), Sotheby's, London, lot 156, to Garrard and Co., London, for £2,650; 1962, sold by Garrard and Co. to the MFA for £2,782 [see note 2].
 (Accession Date: January 10, 1962)